OG-Hunter/seditiontracker.github.io-/docs/_suspects/peter-stager.md

 courthouse:
 raid: peter-stager.jpg
 perpwalk:
-quote: 'Everybody in there is a treasonous traitor.
-Death is the only remedy for what’s in that building.'
+quote: "Everybody in there is a treasonous traitor.
+Death is the only remedy for what’s in that building."
 title: Peter Stager charged on January 14, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.
 author: seditiontrack